bobvoorneveld/Coding-Challenges/CC004-Purple Rain/README.md

 - No extra's.

-The original video for this challenge on [youtube](https://www.youtube.com/watch?v=KkyIDI6rQJI) The original challenge on [github](http://thecodingtrain.com/CodingChallenges/04-purplerain.html)
+The original video for this challenge on [YouTube](https://www.youtube.com/watch?v=KkyIDI6rQJI)

+The original challenge on [The Coding Train](http://thecodingtrain.com/CodingChallenges/04-purplerain.html)